As foreign minister speaks at UN blocks away, Venezuelan asylum-seekers strain New York City

 At The Roosevelt on Thursday, one Venezuelan couple with a baby was on their way out, having been instructed to head a shelter in lower Manhattan.
 They donned layers of clothing, shouldered their laden bags and the father draped his leather jacket over the baby in the stroller.
 The blowing wind sent rain sneaking sideways under umbrellas on the street, but the couple didn’t have one for protection anyway.

-Lopez, the mother who had just arrived and herself had passed through Darien Gap, was looking on her phone for a store that asylum workers had recommended; it would have cheap coats for her children.
-But she first wanted to see if she a church might have donated clothing.
+Lopez, the mother who had just arrived, was looking on her phone for a store that asylum workers had recommended; it would have cheap coats for her children.
+But she first wanted to see if a church might have donated clothing.
 St. Patrick’s Cathedral was just a few blocks away and she would try there.

 “It has been almost two months that I’ve been going through all this,” she said.
-“It was a little hard, but we came through it with God.
-It wasn’t easy, but we did it.”
+“It wasn’t easy, but we did it.”

 Across the street from the St. Patrick’s Cathedral is Venezuela’s one-time consulate, now closed – the upshot of a power struggle between U.S.-backed Juan Guaidó, who declared himself Venezuela’s leader in 2019 following Maduro’s widely considered sham reelection the previous year.

 The consulate’s flag is still on the pole outside but, left unattended, it has twisted itself up with its pole.
 One of the façade’s glass panels is gone, replaced by plywood.
-Signs displayed on remaining panels call attention to the misery in Venezuela, noting that millions of people have been forced to leave.
+Signs displayed on remaining panels call attention to the misery in Venezuela, noting that millions have been forced to leave.

 “The crisis in Venezuela is worse than ever,” they read.
 “Keep your eyes on Venezuela.”